 The mission of Passim is to provide truly exceptional and interactive live musical experiences for both performers and audiences, to nurture artists at all stages of their career, and to build a vibrant music community.
 We do so through our legendary listening venue, music school, artist grants and outreach programs.
 As a nonprofit since 1994, Passim carries on the heritage of our predecessors—the historic Club 47 (1958-1968) and for-profit Passim (1969-1994).
 We cultivate a diverse mix of musical traditions, where the emphasis is on the relationship between performers and audience and teachers and students.
 Located in Harvard Square, Passim serves Cambridge and the broader region by featuring local, national and international artists.
 Our ultimate goal is to help the performance arts flourish and thereby enrich the lives of members of our community.

-We fulfill our mission through our varied programming:
+We fulfill our mission through our various programs: